 California Per Stirpes, Per Capita, Right of Representation

-When a person plans their estate, they typically think they will pass away before most of their younger loved ones.
+When people plan their estate, they typically think they will pass away before most of their younger loved ones.
 In reality, however, this might not be the case.
-The initial beneficiaries may pass away before the person who created the estate plan, or before the assets are distributed.
+The initial beneficiaries may pass away before the person who created the estate plan or before the assets are distributed.
 The executor or administrator handling the estate must have a good understanding of how to handle the distribution of property.
 Usually, a will or trust describes the different types of distribution during Estate Administration.
 They include: “California per stirpes,” “per capita by generation,” and “by right of representation.”

 What Is a Distribution By Right of Representation?

 Say a will or trust states that a beneficiary is to take a distribution by right of representation.
 This refers to the lineal descendants of the person creating the will or trust.
-Think of it as a child standing in line to receive his or her deceased parent’s share of the estate.
-If the deceased beneficiary had more than one child, the children split their deceased parent’s share equally among themselves.
+Think of it as a child standing in line to receive their deceased parent’s share of the estate.
+If the deceased beneficiary had more than one child, the children split their deceased parent’s share equally.